1991-92 Pinnacle #398 – Jim Kyte

 I can appreciate Kyte’s contributions because I have a younger brother who has a hearing disability and wears hearing aids.
 When my brother was around 10 years old, and wanted to play sports our Dad did not want him to do so because of his handicap.
 I then brought up the career of Jim Kyte, and how this man could play in the rough-and-tumble game of hockey – and in the NHL, no less! – while wearing hearing aids.
 That helped to alleviate many fears that my Dad had about my brother playing competitive sports.

 Today, Kyte continues his involvement in youth hockey, running the Jim Kyte Hockey School for the Hearing Impaired in his hometown of Ottawa.
-He is also the co-chair of the volunteer committee for the 2009 World Junior Hockey Championships, which will be held in Ottawa.
-Ten years after retiring from hockey, Kyte is still working hard to make the game better for others.
+He was also the co-chair of the volunteer committee for the 2009 World Junior Hockey Championships, which were held in Ottawa.
+After retiring from hockey, Kyte is still working hard to make the game better for others. ■